Coaching Philosophies

 Family: I consider this team my extended family.
 I am still friends with parents and families from all the teams I have coached.
 We have a Facebook group that we use to communicate with each other and post pictures and videos of the triumphs of not only the players but the brothers and sisters also. #HawksForLife

 Future Summer Tournaments (World Series): I love going to big, week-long summer tournaments with pin trading, and skills competitions and five or six game guarantees.
 However - sometimes the teams don’t do so well so when we go to these things, it has to be understood that the kids and families should be there for the experiences, not the rings.
 Sometimes you do well and sometimes you are outmatched depending on the level of tournament you go to.
-My plan for this team would be:
+Our schedule for the 2025 team was:

-These are the basics of how I have coached and run my teams for the past 15 years and how I will continue to run the Hawks for the next four years.
+These are the basics of how I have coached and run my teams for the past 20 years and how I will continue to run the Prime Hawks for the next five and half years.